 \section{\green{Bilevel MCTS}}

 Theoretical regret bounds of MAB algorithms are often functions of the number of total pulls $T$, e.g., the regret of an \emph{asymptotically optimal} MAB is logarithmically upper bounded by $O(\log T)$.
 In the application to the heuristic search, $T$ corresponds to the total number of node evaluations in the current subtree.
-This \emph{could} make MCTS efficient if measured by the number of node evaluations, but it is a moot point because node evaluations are not the sole bottleneck in a search algorithm.
-Namely, under a simplified assumption on the search space, the runtime of \emph{(1) selection} step in a tree-based OPEN list grows logarithmically to the size of OPEN. \begin{theo} Assume that the search space forms a tree with a constant branching factor $B$, and we have a tree-based OPEN list of depth $D$, containing $N = B^D$ leaves.
+These theoretical guarantees \emph{could} make MCTS efficient if the performance is measured by the number of node evaluations, but in reality it is a moot point because node evaluations are not the sole bottleneck in a search algorithm.
+Namely, under a simplified assumption, the runtime of \emph{(1) selection} step in a tree-based OPEN list grows logarithmically to the size of OPEN. \begin{theo} Assume that the search space forms a tree with a constant branching factor $B$, and we have a tree-based OPEN list of depth $D$, containing $N = B^D$ leaves.
 The runtime of \emph{selection} step is $BD = O(\log N)$. \end{theo}

 To demonstrate this, in the scatter plot in \refig{fig:evalsec-bilevel} (left), we compare the number of node evaluations per second using $\ff$ heuristics between GBFS and GUCTN2.
 The latter sometimes has more than three orders of magnitude slower evaluations compared to the former, indicating that action selections in MCTS can slow down the search significantly.
 (See appendix \refig{fig:evalsec-bilevel-more} for larger plots with more heuristics.)